-If the coolant temperature rises above the operating temperature, the indicator will flash at 176° F (80° C).
+If the coolant temperature rises above the operating temperature, the indicator will illuminate orange at 176° F (80° C).
 Once the coolant temperature reaches the specified temperature of 185° F (85° C), the temperature sensor will signal the ECM to go into rich mode to protect the engine while overheating.
-At this time, the indicator will cease flashing and will remain continuously illuminated.
+At this time, the indicator will illuminate red.

-If the indicator is continuously illuminated, stop the engine immediately and allow it to cool down.
+If the indicator is illuminated red, stop the engine immediately and allow it to cool down.
 If unable to either determine or remedy the problem, take the snowmobile to an authorized Arctic Cat Snowmobile dealer for service.
 If not under warranty, this service is at the discretion and expense of the snowmobile owner.